rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

 ## Authorizer Type: Request

 The request authorizer type is almost as simple as the token type.
-The Jets `authorizer` method uses it as as the default type.
+The Jets `authorizer` method uses it as the default type.
 With the request type, you have more control over what items get passed to the authorizer function.
 You receive a fuller event payload in this structure:

 ```json
 {